aharonium/opensiddur.org/posts/HTML/compilations/birkonim/siman-lvanim-a-birkon-celebrating-the-wedding-of-honi-sanders-and-simona-dalin.html.md

 <body>
 Title: סִימָן לְבָנִים | Siman L'vanim: a birkon celebrating the wedding of Honi Sanders and Simona Dalin<br />
 Primary contributor: aharon.n.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=25938">http://opensiddur.org/?p=25938</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=25938">http://opensiddur.org/?p=25938</a>
 <p />
 <hr />